DJviolin/LEMP/README.md

 ## Wordpress post install

-1. You have to place this on the bottom of `wp-config.php`
+1. You have to place this on the bottom of your `wp-config.php`:

     ```
     define('DISABLE_WP_CRON', true);